junesirius/junesirius.github.io/_posts/Supernatural/2026-07-05-SPN-Cat-whole-novel.md

 The Impala drives away from the parking lot.

 His kid brother sits on the bed, watching the daytime TV.
-Dean glances at the TV, half expecting there to just play some random commercial, but noticing it's "Scooby-doo" on the screen.
+Dean glances at the TV, half expecting there to just play some random commercial, but noticing it's "Scooby-Doo" on the screen.
 His mood lifts a bit.

 "Scoot over, I want to watch that too," Dean crawls onto the bed next to his little brother, leaning back on the headboard.
 He adjusts his sitting posture, and then realizes he's missing the furry weight on his lap -- he's getting used to it after just one day.

 "Cat?"
 He calls out, frowning.
 The cat was right there a minute ago when they came into the room, but Dean doesn't see him now.

 "Please don't tell me you ran away, please."
-Dean murmurs, climbing back down the bed, forgetting about the Scooby-doo episode that's playing and he's already missing the opening scene.
+Dean murmurs, climbing back down the bed, forgetting about the Scooby-Doo episode that's playing and he's already missing the opening scene.

 "Maybe he's under the bed again?"
 Sammy suggests, eyes still on the TV, goofy ghostly music ringing out as the episode rolls.